 The Medical Billing and Coding Program at Peloton College provides students vital knowledge in Medical Terminology, Medical Billing and Coding, and prepares students to choose, implement, train and maintain electronic health record systems.
 Graduates of this Medical Billing and Coding training program will also be eligible to sit for the Certified Electronic Health Records Specialist (CEHRS) Certification.
-The Medical Billing and Coding training program can be completed in 30 weeks with day classes and 45 weeks with evening classes.
+The Medical Billing and Coding training program can be completed in as little as 9 months or 36 weeks.
+Day and evening shifts are availbale.

 In a radical effort to improve the management and accuracy of health records and patient data, the medical industry is transitioning from paper records to electronic records.
 This initiative is mandated under the American Recovery and Reinvestment Act of 2009.

 That’s why early government research projects that approximately 212,000 jobs could be created from this movement.

 The following courses represent program curriculum for the Medical Billing and Coding training program offered at Peloton College.

 - Electronic Health Records Simulations and Case Studies

 - Anatomy and Physiology for Electronic Health Records

 Medical Records Technicians complete medical billing and coding tasks, compile health information data, such as medical history, examination results, symptoms, treatment methods and diagnosis.
 They organize the information and verify its accuracy prior to entering the data into the computer.